-The country has a pay-as-you-go tax system, which means the citizens have to pay the tax liability all year long instead of one huge amount when filing a return.
-There is also the tax law that says you must pay 90% of the tax money that you owe during the year or you can face a penalty for underpaying when filing your return.
+The country has a pay-as-you-go tax system, which means the citizens have to pay the tax liability all year long instead of one amount when filing a return.
+A tax law claims that you must pay 90% of the tax money you owe during the year.
+If not, you will be liable for penalty for underpaying when filing your return.

 When you are earning money that is not subject to withholdings, you probably need to make quarterly payments.
-The general rule is that you should make estimated tax payments if you expect to owe $1,000 or more to the IRS after deductions and credits have been applied.
+The general rule is that you should make estimated tax payments if you expect to owe $1,000 or more to the IRS after deducting and applying for credits.

-This is common if you have income from the following sources: Self-employment, Alimony, Unemployment, Social Security, Interest, Dividends, Capital Gains, Prizes, and Awards.
+It is common if your income comes from the following sources: Self-employment, Alimony, Unemployment, Social Security, Interest, Dividends, Capital Gains, Prizes, and Awards.

-This large tax bill i.e., $1000 or more indicates that you are not having enough income withheld during the year to cover your liability.
+This tax bill of$1000 or more indicates that you are not having enough income withheld during the year to cover your liability.
 Consequently, you could owe a penalty if you do not make quarterly payments.

 Special Rules For Some Groups of Taxpayers

-You probably owe estimated tax payments to your state, unless are a resident of a state with no income tax.
-Be sure to check with the appropriate tax agency in your state as due dates for state payments may or may not coincide with the federal dates.
-Publication 505 has more information.
+You probably owe estimated tax payments to your state unless you are a resident of a state with no income tax.
+Be sure to check with the appropriate tax agency in your state, as due dates for state payments may or may not coincide with the federal dates.

 Underpayment Penalty